Krishna Chandra Panigrahi: Early life and education

 He was born in Khiching, the former capital of the Bhanj dynasty, in Mayurbhanj district, Odisha where his father Sagar Panigrahi was a priest in the Kichakeshwari Temple.
 He completed his B.A in history from Ravenshaw College and in 1937, an M.A in Ancient Indian History and Culture from Calcutta university.
 He received his Ph.D. from Calcutta University in 1954 for his seminal work, The Archaeological Remains at Bhubaneswar.

 Career

 Panigrahi was a research scholar specialising in pottery in the Archaeological Survey of India (ASI) from 1937 to 1944.
 He then joined the Orissa Educational Service as a lecturer in history until 1947.
 He then switched careers again to become the curator of the Orissa Museum between 1947 and 1951 before returning to teaching again.
 He rejoined the ASI as an Assistant Superintendent.
 He retired as a professor of history.

 For his contribution to Odia literature, he has received several awards from Orissa Sahitya Academy.
 He received the Padma Shri, an award by Government of India for his contribution to literature and education.

 He got award sahitya academy for his biography Mo samaya ra odisha.
 His famous Story is Puspabara re barshabarana.

-Biography
+Works

 K.C.
 Panigrahi authored a large number of articles and books on history and archaeology.